-The Tulsa Committee on Foreign Relations is a 70-year-old membership organization dedicated to increasing the understanding of international affairs and U.S. foreign policy.
-In monthly meetings, usually combined with dinner at The Summit Club in downtown Tulsa, the Committee members engage with international experts and foreign policy officials in constructive discussion and debate on world issues.
+The Tulsa Committee on Foreign Relations, Inc. is a 70-plus-year-old membership organization dedicated to increasing the understanding of international affairs and U.S. foreign policy.
+In monthly meetings from September through June, usually combined with dinner at The Summit in downtown Tulsa, the Committee members engage with international experts and foreign policy officials in constructive discussion and debate on world issues.
 The Committee also promotes other educational programs and forums on international affairs.

 Meetings are conducted in a collegial atmosphere where civil behavior and a respect for opposing viewpoints are the norms.
 The Tulsa Committee takes no positions on issues and has no partisan affiliation, and it follows the Council on Foreign Relations’ rule on non-attribution at its meetings, so as to encourage open and candid discussion by guest speakers and members alike.